exoplatform/platform/server/tomcat/patch/src/main/tomcat/EXO-README.txt

-FOR  ALL THE  TECHNICAL DOCUMENT :
+FOR ALL THE TECHNICAL DOCUMENTATION : http://docs.exoplatform.org

-http://docs.exoplatform.org

-1) How to run tomcat
+1) How to run Tomcat
- * On the window platform
+ * On the Windows platform

-   Open a  dos prompt command, go to exo-tomcat/bin and type the command .\eXo.bat run
+   Open a DOS prompt command, go to exo-tomcat/bin and type the command .\eXo.bat run

  * On Unix/linux/cygwin

-   Open a terminal, go to exo-tomcat/bin and type the command .\eXo.sh run You may need to change  the permission of all *.sh  file in the exo-tomcat/bin dir
+   Open a terminal, go to exo-tomcat/bin and type the command ./eXo.sh run You may need to change the permission of all *.sh files in the exo-tomcat/bin dir

- For both os  environment  you need to set  the  JAVA_HOME variable
+ For both OS environments, you need to set the JAVA_HOME variable.

-2)How to access the exo portal
+2) How to access the eXo Portal

- * enter one the  following address into your  browser address bar:
+ * Enter one of the following addresses into your browser address bar:

     http://localhost:8080/ecmportal
     http://localhost:8080/portal/private/exo:/